Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Among the many vaginal diseases, discomfort and discomfort are caused by cracks in the vagina.
-Many women tend to self-diagnose, most often attributing the symptoms to a fungal infection.
-In fact, you need to see a doctor, undergo an examination to develop the correct treatment regimen aimed at restoring the integrity of the tissues of the external genital organs.
+Among the many vaginal diseases, vaginal cracks cause discomfort and unpleasant sensations.
+Many women tend to diagnose themselves, most often attributing the symptoms to a fungal infection.
+In fact, it is necessary to see a doctor, undergo an examination to develop the correct treatment plan aimed at restoring the integrity of the tissues of the external genitalia.

-Cracks in the vagina can form for a number of reasons, namely:
+Vaginal fissures can occur for a number of reasons, namely:

-• hormonal disruptions - a lack of estrogen leads to a loss of moisture in the mucous membranes of the female genital organs, a deficiency of vitamin E;
+• hormonal imbalances – lack of estrogen leads to loss of moisture in the mucous membranes of the female genital organs, deficiency of vitamin E;

-• infectious diseases - redness, swelling thin the skin;
+• infectious diseases - redness, swelling, thinning of the skin;

-• poor hygiene - urine residue, vaginal discharge contribute to the reproduction of pathogenic bacteria;
+• poor hygiene – urine residues and vaginal discharge contribute to the proliferation of pathogenic bacteria;

 • helminthic invasion - parasites secrete metabolic products that negatively affect the skin;

-• allergic reaction - provokes the use of intimate cosmetics containing parabens, wearing synthetic underwear, poor-quality sanitary pads;
+• allergic reaction – provoked by the use of intimate cosmetics containing parabens, wearing synthetic underwear, low-quality sanitary pads;

 • candidiasis;

-• sex - the friction that accompanies sexual intercourse, with insufficient secretion, injures;
+• sex - friction that accompanies sexual intercourse, with insufficient secretion of secretion, causes injury;

-• after childbirth - attempts, a large fetus often entail tissue ruptures.
+• After childbirth, pushing and a large fetus often lead to tissue ruptures.

 Risk factors

-The circumstances conducive to the formation of vaginal cracks include age (loss of skin moisture, its elasticity and firmness - manifestations of menopause), decreased immunity, intestinal dysbacteriosis, and the presence of other systemic diseases of the body.
+The circumstances that predispose to the formation of vaginal cracks include age (loss of skin moisture, its elasticity and firmness - manifestations of menopause), decreased immunity, intestinal dysbacteriosis, and the presence of other systemic diseases of the body.

-Other risk factors include the use of certain drugs that affect the microflora of the vagina, as well as contraceptives.
+Other risk factors include the use of certain medications that affect the vaginal microflora, as well as contraceptives.

-The first signs indicating the presence of a problem in the intimate area are expressed by burning, itching, hyperemia, and soreness during sex.
+The first signs indicating the presence of a problem in the intimate area are expressed by burning, itching, hyperemia, and pain during sex.

-Cracks at the entrance to the vagina may be delayed, but reappear during sexual contact.
+Cracks at the entrance to the vagina may heal, but reappear during sexual intercourse.
 Itching and cracks in the vagina are frequent companions of dryness in it.
-Discomfort is manifested during hygiene procedures, in the process of urination.
-Intimacy may be accompanied by sanious secretions.
-The injured mucous membrane of the organ is susceptible to the reproduction of pathogenic organisms, the presence of an inflammatory focus is evidenced by characteristic discharge.
+Discomfort manifests itself during hygiene procedures, during urination.
+Intimate intimacy may be accompanied by bloody discharge.
+The injured mucous membrane of the organ is susceptible to the proliferation of pathogenic organisms, the presence of an inflammatory focus is indicated by characteristic discharge.

 Complications and consequences

-Unhealed violations of the integrity of the tissues of the vagina are dangerous for the development of more complex pathologies: inflammation, neoplasms, involvement of the uterus in the inflammatory process, which can lead to infertility.
+Untreated violations of the integrity of vaginal tissues are dangerous due to the development of more complex pathologies: inflammation, neoplasms, involvement of the uterine area in the inflammatory process, which can lead to infertility.

-A doctor can diagnose cracks by examining him on a gynecological chair.
-He will take a smear for bacterioscopic examination, apply colposcopy - examination of the walls of the vagina using a special device.
+A doctor can diagnose cracks by examining them on a gynecological chair.
+He will take a smear for bacterioscopic examination, use colposcopy - examination of the vaginal walls with a special device.
 General blood and urine tests will determine the presence of concomitant diseases.
-Also, if necessary, a check of the level of hormones, ultrasound and tomography of the pelvic organs is carried out.
+Also, if necessary, hormone levels are checked, ultrasound and tomography of the pelvic organs are performed.

 Differential diagnosis

-Cracks in the vagina are differentiated with the defeat of fungal infections, vaginitis, trauma.
+Vaginal fissures are differentiated from fungal infections, vaginitis, and trauma.

 Who to contact?

-Treatment of vaginal fissures is primarily aimed at the root cause that caused their formation.
-Infectious and viral diseases are treated with antibiotics, antiseptic vaginal tablets and suppositories, fungal diseases are treated with antihistamines.
+Treatment of vaginal fissures is primarily aimed at the underlying cause that caused their formation.
+Infectious and viral diseases are treated with antibiotics, antiseptic vaginal tablets and suppositories, fungal diseases - with antihistamines.

-With vaginal dysbacteriosis, therapy consists in stopping the inflammatory process by influencing the causative agent of the disease, using local antiseptics and restoring the microflora with the help of medications containing live cultures of bifidus and lactobacilli.
+In case of vaginal dysbacteriosis, therapy consists of stopping the inflammatory process by acting on the pathogen, using local antiseptics and restoring the microflora with the help of medications containing live cultures of bifido- and lactobacilli.

-Vaginal dryness is eliminated by the use of non-hormonal lubricants and moisturizers, drugs that restore hormonal balance.
+Vaginal dryness is eliminated by using non-hormonal lubricants and moisturizers, and drugs that restore hormonal balance.

-If the causative agent of the infection is detected, a test is carried out for its sensitivity to the antibiotic, otherwise the treatment will be ineffective.
-Antibacterial drugs are both oral and topical, made in the form of suppositories.
-The latter are very convenient, because the streamlined shape makes it easy to place them in a natural cavity.
-They consist of an active substance and a fatty base, as an example - chlorhexidine.
+When an infectious agent is detected, a test is performed for its sensitivity to the antibiotic, otherwise the treatment will be ineffective.
+Antibacterial drugs are both oral and for local use, made in the form of suppositories.
+The latter are very convenient, since the streamlined shape allows them to be easily placed in a natural cavity.
+They consist of an active substance and a fatty base, such as chlorhexidine.

-• Chlorhexidine - the active component of chlorhexidine gluconate has a wide spectrum of action.
-It is introduced into the vagina 2 times a day, the course of treatment is 7-10 days.
-Not contraindicated in pregnant and lactating women.
-Can cause allergic reactions at the site of application.
+• Chlorhexidine - the active component chlorhexidine gluconate has a broad spectrum of action.
+It is inserted into the vagina 2 times a day, the course of treatment is 7-10 days.
+It is not contraindicated for pregnant and lactating women.
+It can cause allergic reactions at the site of application.

 • Terzhinan - vaginal tablets.
 Used to treat vaginitis of various origins.
 Frequency - 1 piece 1-2 times a day for 10 days.
 Therapy is combined with strict personal hygiene.
 Not prescribed for hypersensitivity to its components.

-• montavit - gel, restores the natural vaginal secretion.
-The mucous well tolerates the application of the agent to the walls of the vagina, does not cause side effects;
+• Montavit - gel, restores natural vaginal secretion.
+The mucous membrane tolerates the application of the product to the vaginal walls well, does not cause side effects;

-• Cicatridine is a homeopathic remedy based on hyaluronic acid, which improves the process of epithelization and healing.
-You can use it 2-3 times a day.
-During pregnancy and feeding a child can be used only with the permission of a doctor;
+• cicatridine is a homeopathic remedy based on hyaluronic acid, which improves the process of epithelization and healing.
+It can be used 2-3 times a day.
+During pregnancy and breastfeeding, it can only be used with the permission of a doctor;

-• muvagel is a non-hormonal gel.
-Restores natural hydration, accelerates the regeneration of the mucosa, wound healing, stimulates the production of hyaluronic acid.
-Packed in disposable tubes, which is very convenient to use.
-The tip of the capsule is inserted into the vagina and squeezed out.
-Of the side effects, an allergic reaction is possible.
+• muvazhel is a non-hormonal gel.
+Restores natural hydration, accelerates mucosal regeneration, wound healing, stimulates the production of hyaluronic acid.
+It is packaged in disposable tubes, which is very convenient to use.
+The capsule tip is inserted into the vagina and squeezed out.
+Side effects may include an allergic reaction.

 Vitamins